ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 * Amazon Simple Storage Service (S3)
 * Amazon CloudWatch
 * VPC, Subnets, Route Tables, Internet Gateway, NAT Gateway, Elastic IPs (not services, but core components of AWS)

+For the deployment of this Sample Application for testing purpose, we will be using a minimal number of services provided by AWS:

+* Amazon Elastic Compute Cloud (EC2)
+* Amazon System Manager Parameter Store

 ## Implementation